Kimberley Dayle Edwards: 2012–present: Glamour and Damage

 She attempted to represent Switzerland at the Eurovision Song Contest 2015 with the song "Yearning".
 The song was written by Kitty with Dai Smith and Allyson Summerhayes (also known as 'The Elements').
 Kitty's Eurovision attempt was on behalf of escnews.org who were reportedly acting as her management team during the Eurovision season 2015.
 On 25 November 2014, it was revealed that Kitty was not one of the nine acts selected by SRF that moved on to the live auditions held in Zürich and was eliminated.
 She was later shortlisted for the Moldovan national final with her songs "Yearning" and "Remix".
 On 17 January 2015, it was announced that "Remix" had advanced to the semi-final stage held in February.
 She was eliminated from the competition during the first semi-final on 24 February 2015.

 She revealed in an interview that the reason why she is not attempting to represent the UK is because the BBC felt it was a conflict of interest for a former X Factor contestant to be promoted by them given their involvement with the Eurovision and the fact that they already have their own singing contest, The Voice UK, although former X Factor contestant Andy Abraham represented the UK in 2008.

-In March 2015, Edwards announced that she would release a Broadway album later in the year which would be recorded at Abbey Road Studios.

 Kitty took the ESC News’ Track of the Year 2015 title with her Moldovan National Final entry "Yearning", with 71% of the votes.

-Kitty is currently working on a musical covers album, in the style of Broadway theatre.
-She has been recording the album at Abbey Studios.